Fourth Degree Stalking: NY Penal Law 120.45

-As reflected above, New York Stalking laws do not mandate that you in fact cause the person a material harm or job loss, but that your conduct is likely to cause a reasonable fear of the same.
+As reflected above, New York Stalking laws do not mandate that you in fact cause the person material harm or the loss of their job, but that your conduct is likely to cause a reasonable fear of the same.
 Further, for the purpose of following a person as reflected in the second bullet, your following need not be physical and personal.
 The law specifically allows for unauthorized tracking devices to satisfy the “following” element of the crime.Fourth Degree Stalking: Other Issues

 - New York Domestic Violence Arrest, Crimes & Laws

 - NY Desk Appearance Tickets and Misdemeanor Crimes of Harassment and Fear

 - Crotty Saland PC Family Court Order of Protection Information Page